NeonHorizon/lipopi/README.power_up_power_down.md

 In addition, the script records the event in a log file (lipopi.log) and sends a system wide message to any logged in users via the 'wall' command.

-The script is relatively straighforward.
+The script is straightforward.
 Be sure to change the GPIO pin definitions if you want to use different pins.

 The script sets up triggers with callback functions that are executed only when a change is detected on the GPIO pin.
 This avoids having a script that continually polls the pins.
 There is a loop in the script but this simply calls 'sleep' and prevents